 - Consent bias: Related to the point above, it is a reasonable hypothesis to put forth that the characteristics of those who provide vs. withhold consent will be different.
 In the example above, suppose that two otherwise similar clients presented for STI testing: one tested positive and received treatment while the other tested negative.
 If it is more likely for the former to withhold consent (worrying about what their parents might find out) than the latter, we might have biased impact estimates.
 Mann et al. (2016) cite two meta-reviews showing that consent bias is real and that consenting and non-consenting groups can be significantly different than each other – indicating that studies with consenting individuals only may not be the best guide for the population among whom we’re trying to learn about intervention effects.

-As this post is already getting too long, I leave you with the on ethical considerations in planning and reviewing research studies on sexual and reproductive health in adolescents, earlier this year.
+As this post is already getting too long, I leave you with the latest guidance from the WHO on ethical considerations in planning and reviewing research studies on sexual and reproductive health in adolescents, and a commentary on this guidance published in the Journal of Adolescent Health earlier this year.

 Health Insurance Portability and Accountability Act.